 Chicago-born artist and entrepreneur Pauline Jacobus was the central figure of Edgerton’s art pottery movement.
-In 1883, Jacobus established the Pauline Pottery, the first art pottery company in Chicago.
-Five years later she along with her husband and business partner Oscar Jacobus relocated the Pauline Pottery to Edgerton to gain access to the area’s high-quality clay.
+In 1883, Jacobus established Pauline Pottery, the first art pottery company in Chicago.
+Five years later she and her husband and business partner Oscar Jacobus relocated the Pauline Pottery to Edgerton to gain access to the area’s high-quality clay.
 In Edgerton, Oscar supervised the production of ceramic battery jars for the Bell Telephone Company, while Pauline directed thirteen women in the decoration of ornamental wares.

 Unfortunately, little is known about the women who worked as decorators for Jacobus.
 Because the ceramics they painted were considered products of the Pauline Pottery and not individual works of art, these women rarely signed their work.